razorshultz/monogam/README.md

 To wherever you're including your .cs files

+###Change
 ```
 <PackageReference Include="MonoGame.Content.Builder.Task" Version="3.8.0.1641" />
 <PackageReference Include="MonoGame.Framework.DesktopGL.Core" Version="3.8.0.13" />
 ```

+To the correct numbers, if necessary.
 If NuGet suggests versions of these to build in the command line, you can install them and then edit the version numbers in the lines above.

 Extensions to get in vscode:
 ```